anntnzrb/_nixrice/readme.md

     - _may_ be outdated \*
     - _may_ not be installed on my system anymore

-  - not because i'm not using **_x_** program anymore means the configuration files will not work; if i'm leaving the configuration file is most likely because i may return to use mentioned software
+  - not using **_x_** program anymore doesn't means the configuration files will not work; if i'm leaving the configuration file is most likely because i may return to use mentioned software

 ## installation